 10. Wellesley College

 Many of the traditions at Wellesley College help students alleviate feelings of homesickness.
-The college states that Flower Sunday, which is held on the first Sunday of the academic year and features a range of events, is especially helpful at dispelling homesickness.
+The college states that Flower Sunday, which is held on the first Sunday of the academic year and features a range of events, is especially helpful in dispelling homesickness.
 The college’s Student Wellness department is also dedicated to finding solutions for every student, acknowledging that wellness is not a one-size-fits-all undertaking.
 College Choice states that Wellesley College has the happiest freshmen.
-US News considers Wellesley College to have the joint 44th best first-year experience.
+US News considers Wellesley College to have the joint 44th-best first-year experience.

 9. University of Florida

 In addition to in-person therapy, the University of Florida’s Counseling and Wellness Center has a range of resources designed to help students that are struggling with symptoms of homesickness.
 This includes blogs and a mental-health podcast.
-Additionally, the college also maintains a Care Area, which provides further resources.
-This area employs staff members who have expertise in helping people through hard times.
+The college also maintains a Care Area, which provides further resources.
+This area employs staff members with expertise in helping people through hard times.
 The area also ensures that many people are benefited from its services through student ambassadors.
 The Recovery Village considers the University of Florida to be the fifth-best college for mental health.
 College Choice states that the college has the seventh-happiest freshmen.

 8. University of California, Davis

 The Student Health and Counseling Services at the University of California, Davis is well equipped to help students with homesickness.
 It offers individual therapy, group therapy, and a range of drop-in services.
 In addition to this formal homesickness offering, the college’s students have noted that they have overcome homesickness thanks to other college programs.
 One student, Emma Centeno, has written about how the college’s free cooking classes helped her recreate food from her home.
 College Magazine believes that the University of California, Davis is the second-best college for mental health awareness.
 The Recovery Village names the University of California, Davis, the seventh-best college for mental health.